markward/local_autogroup/README.md

 moderate them to ensure that groups are kept neat and tidy.

 ## Changelog
+* v2.3
+  * Added support for custom profile fields.
+Thanks to Arnaud Trouvé for this addition.
 * v2.2
   * Performance enhancement: Event listeners now check to see whether triggered by AutoGroup
 * v2.1